Can I Delay Medicare Part D Enrollment?

 If you’re currently feeling well and you don’t take any prescription drugs on a daily basis, you may be tempted to delay Medicare Part D enrollment.
 That decision might cost you money, however, if you need prescription medications in the future.
 In some situations, prescription drugs for common conditions such as diabetes, heart disease, or high blood pressure can cost thousands of dollars per year.

-For example, if your Medicare Initial Enrollment Period ended on July 31, 2012, and you waited to sign up for Part D coverage until the Annual Election Period in October 2016, you would have gone without coverage for 50 full months.
-Your monthly late enrollment penalty would be $17 (50% of $34.10, the base premium, rounded to the nearest 10 cents), which you’d pay in addition to your monthly plan premium.
+For example, if your Medicare Initial Enrollment Period ended on July 31, 2013, and you waited to sign up for Part D coverage until the Annual Election Period in October 2017, you would have gone without coverage for 50 full months.
+Your monthly late enrollment penalty would be $18 (1% of $35.63, the base premium, multiplied by 50, and rounded to the nearest 10 cents), which you’d pay in addition to your monthly plan premium.
 The penalty may also increase every year, since it is based on the “national base premium,” which is set by the federal government annually.
-That means paying at least $204 extra every year for your Medicare prescription drug coverage, in that example scenario.
+That means paying at least $216 extra every year for your Medicare prescription drug coverage, in that example scenario.

 How can I avoid the Medicare Part D late enrollment penalty?